Duske/ipdr/README.md

 [![stability-experimental](https://img.shields.io/badge/stability-experimental-orange.svg)](https://github.com/emersion/stability-badges#experimental)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](#contributing)

+## This Fork
+Please note that this is a fork of the original repository, which extends IPDR with the following features:
+* Support loading images with OCI specification (e.g. containerd)
+* HTTPS support for the registry (merged in upstream)
+* CLI command to push oci images as files

+## Description

 IPDR is a [Docker Registry](https://docs.docker.com/registry/) tool that proxies Docker registry requests to IPFS for pushing and pulling images.
 IPDR allows you to store Docker images on IPFS instead of a central registry like Docker Hub or Google Container Registry.
 Docker images are referenced by their IPFS hash instead of the repo tag names.

 IPDR is compatabile with the *Docker Registry HTTP [API V2 Spec](https://docs.docker.com/registry/spec/api/)* for pulling images&ast;